Glauber-Lachs formula-based analysis of three-pion Bose-Einstein correlation data in $pp$ collisions at 7 TeV from the LHCb Collaboration: Introduction

-for the two-pion BEC, where ${\rm LRC_{(Gauss)}}=C/(1+\alpha e^{-\beta Q^2})$~\cite{CMS:2019fur,Mizoguchi:2023zfu}.
-Concerning the dipole description, note that the main difference between studies on BEC and the scattering an electron off a free proton is attributed to the following: The former is related to the range of pion production region.
-The latter showed the proton radius $\sqrt{\langle r^2\rangle}=2\sqrt 3R = 0.81$ fm in the dipole description~\cite{Halzen:1984,Greiner:2002bv,Bogoliubov:1959aa}.
-Moreover, the Breit frame, where no energy transfer to proton was used as the basic calculation~\cite{Halzen:1984,Greiner:2002bv}.
-For the three-pion case~\cite{Biyajima:1982un,Biyajima:1990ku,Alt:1998nr,Mizoguchi:2000km,Biyajima:2011rbd}, we obtain
+where ${\rm LRC_{(Gauss)}}=C/(1+\alpha e^{-\beta Q^2})$~\cite{CMS:2019fur,Mizoguchi:2023zfu}.
+Concerning the dipole description, the main difference between studies on BEC and the scattering of an electron off a free proton is attributed to the following: The former is related to the range of pion production region, while the latter showed the proton radius $\sqrt{\langle r^2\rangle}=2\sqrt 3R = 0.81$ fm in the dipole description~\cite{Halzen:1984,Greiner:2002bv,Bogoliubov:1959aa}.
+Moreover, the Breit frame, where there was no energy transfer to the proton was used as the basic calculation~\cite{Halzen:1984,Greiner:2002bv}.
+For the three-pion case~\cite{Biyajima:1982un,Biyajima:1990ku,Alt:1998nr,Mizoguchi:2000km,Biyajima:2011rbd}, we obtain the following equation: